rammanoj/HMS/README.md

 ## Lessons Learned
+#### Technical expertise gained
 - Flask Tempaltes
 - Javascript AJAX
 - A lot of knowledge on MYSQL functions, triggers, proceedures, error handling etc.

+#### Time management
+We understood how to manage time equally between different parts of the project.
+Since the backend included dealing with SQL and and querying the database from flask application.
+Though frontend was taking more time, we tried to dedicate more time to the backend rather than frontend as backend was more important in this project.

+#### Alternative design

 ## Future Work: